NoiseShift: Resolution-Aware Noise Recalibration for Better Low-Resolution Image Generation: Method

 \section{Method}

-This section presents our resolution-aware test-time calibration approach for flow-matching diffusion models.
-We aim to optimize the forward–reverse misalignment observed when sampling at resolutions different from the training resolution.
-We begin by reviewing the flow matching framework (Sec.~\ref{sec:preliminaries}).
-We then analyze how resolution affects forward-reverse consistency (Sec.~\ref{sec:misalignment}), and introduce \method, our training-free method to calibrate the conditioning noise level through coarse-to-fine grid search (Sec.~\ref{sec:calibration}).
+We present \method{}, a training-free test-time calibration method for direct low-resolution sampling.
+The key idea is to decouple the \emph{scheduled noise} that defines the sampling trajectory from the \emph{conditioning noise} fed to the denoiser through its timestep/noise embedding.
+As illustrated in \Cref{fig:pipeline}, \method{} performs a one-time per-resolution calibration to learn a mapping from scheduled noise (or step index) to a calibrated conditioning noise, which is then cached and reused for unseen prompts at inference.
+This design keeps the sampler and its schedule unchanged while adapting the denoiser's conditioning, making \method{} complementary to schedule-based strategies such as time shifting.
+We begin by reviewing the flow matching framework (\Cref{sec:preliminaries}).
+We then formalize the schedule--conditioning distinction (\Cref{sec:cond_vs_schedule}).
+Finally, we introduce \method, our training-free method to calibrate the conditioning noise level through coarse-to-fine grid search (\Cref{sec:calibration}).
 This calibration is performed once per resolution and reused during inference without modifying the model or the noise schedule.